 - i.
-60 days of the receipt of the substantially complete application in the case of a proposal to connect a mid-sized DER; and - ii.
-90 days of the receipt of the substantially complete application in the case of a large DER.
+60 days of the receipt of the substantially complete application in the case of a proposal to connect a mid-sized DER; and - 90 days of the receipt of the substantially complete application in the case of a large DER or a DER requiring distribution system reinforcement or expansion.

-The applicant can use the assessment start date notification to monitor the distributor and transmitters assessment progress against the applicable 60-day or 90-day 7 assessment window.
+The applicant can use the assessment start date notification to monitor the distributor's and transmitter's assessment progress against the applicable 60-day or 90-day- assessment window.
+The assessment period is increased by 15 days where a host distributor assessment is also required.

 Step 22.
-The process moves onto the connection agreement phase.
+The process moves on to the connection agreement phase.

-7 Where a distribution system reinforcement or expansion is required
+&lt;sup>8-Where a distribution system reinforcement or expansion is required